Inspirateur/DiscordWordCloud/README.md

 - go to https://discordapp.com/developers/applications/ create your app, add a User Bot to it and paste its Client ID in `token.txt`
 - run the `main.py` with Python 3.5+!

-If you wish to invite my version of this bot on your server PM `Inspi#8989` on Discord
+If you wish to invite my version of this bot on your server or if you got any questions about this project, feel free to PM `Inspi#8989` on Discord !

 # Features
 everyone: